 'The Joint Command and Control system is our most important warfighting system.
-It is the glue of the joint fight, turning individual capability elements into a synchronised, coherent force delivering an operational edge to Australia.'
-LTGEN Greg Bilton, Chief of Joint Operations, 2020
+It is the glue of the joint fight, turning individual capability elements into a synchronised. coherent force delivering an operational edge to Australia.'
+LTGEN Greg Bilton, Chief of Joint Operations, 2020 dst.defence.gov.au/strategy

-To get involved in this STaR Shot email STaRShot\C2 @dst.defence.gov.au
+To get involved in this STaR Shot email STaRShot\C2 @dst.defence.gov.au Further information available at